enspirit/monolens/README.md

 # Monolens - Declarative data transformation scripts

-Monolens implements declarative data transformation pipelines.
+Monolens implements declarative data transformation pipelines expressed as simple .yaml or .json files.

 It is inspired by [Project Cambria](https://www.inkandswitch.com/cambria/) but is not as ambitious, and is not currently compatible with it.

+## Why ?

+Too often, as (support) developers we need to clean an Excel file, process a .json file, transform data from a .csv file, upgrade a .yaml configuration, etc.

+It's not a big deal if you know a great scripting language.
+But:
+- error handling is not trivial
+- writing those scripts in a reusable way is not trivial
+- making those scripts available to others (non-developers) is not trivial

+Monolens aims at making those things simple, declarative, safe, reusable and publicly hosted.

 ## Features / Limitations